madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 ##Connecting to VM and Host Grab Key

 In `virt-manager` *Edit / Preferences* menu, *Console* tab, you can change the grab key.
-I usually use only right `Ctr` key, same as in Virtualbox.
+I used only right `Ctr` key, same as in Virtualbox.

-The toolbar is not show for me in fullscreen due to some bug, so I use the grab key, and then `F11` key to exit the fullscreen, if I cannot find the invisible toolbar button blindly using the mouse (toolbar works if you use `virt-viewer`).
+The toolbar is not show for me in fullscreen of `virt-manager` VM console due to some bug, so I use the grab key, and then `F11` key to exit the fullscreen, if I cannot find the invisible toolbar button blindly using the mouse (toolbar works if you use `virt-viewer`).

-Apart of using `virt-manager` an alternative way to access the machine is to use virt-viewer directly:
+Apart of using `virt-manager` an alternative way to access the machine is to use `virt-viewer` directly:

 ```
 virt-viewer win10 -arf --hotkeys=toggle-fullscreen=shift+f11